swipefintech/textmatic/README.md

 }
 ```

-You can use services like [Pipedream](https://pipedream.com/) to process these payloads e.g., sending over to a Slack channel using below code:
+You can use services like [Pipedream](https://pipedream.com/) to process these payloads and do stuff e.g., sending over to a Slack channel using below code:

 ```js
 async (event, steps) => {